Pulicat

 Pulicat or Pazhaverkadu is a historic seashore town in Chennai Metropolitan Area at Thiruvallur District, of Tamil Nadu state, India.
 It is about 60 km north of Chennai and 3 km from Elavur, on the southern periphery of the Pulicat Lake.
-Pulicat lake is a shallow salt water lagoon which stretches about 60 km along the coast.
-With lakeside and seashore development as well as several Special Economic Zones (SEZs) including a US$1 billion Medical SEZ, coming up in nearby Elavur, land prices in the area are rising.
+Pulicat Lake is a shallow salt water lagoon which stretches about 60 km along the coast.
+With lakeside and seashore development as well as several Special Economic Zones (SEZs).